La Tremenda Corte: Origins

 Cástor Vispo was born in A Coruña, Spain.
 He left his hometown at the age of 18, shortly after the Spanish Civil War broke out, to join his family in Cuba.
 While working at the El Universal newspaper, Vispo used his free time to write.
 His stories were closely related to the Cuban culture of the period, encompassing written press, theater and Cuban radio.

 Popularity

-“La Tremenda Corte”, was the work of the prolific comedy writer Castor Vispo, a work which he fused with speech and Cuban folk psychology.
+“La Tremenda Corte”, was the work of the prolific comedy writer Cástor Vispo, a work which he fused with speech and Cuban folk psychology.

 Both Vispo as the production team were given the task of finding local comedians who would shed a humorous light, in 1941 (during WWII) and help people to forget the hardships of that time.
 Soon they found Leopoldo Fernández (Tres Patines), a talented comedian who was already recognized in radio spots and theatre, and his inseparable friend, Anibal de Mar.
 The duo had already achieved popularity as the comedy duo Pototo y Filomeno, and they would bring parts of their act into the new show.
 The rest of the cast came from tests with other less well-known comedians, but equally outstanding.